GUIDE 2025

 Types of technical documentation

-The industry uses two main types of technical documentation to process information about products or software.
+The industry recognizes two main types of technical documentation: product documentation and process documentation.
+These categories help organize and communicate information about products or software.

 Product Technical Documents

-In product documentation, the content involves a product and its instructions.
+In product documentation, the content focuses on a product and its instructions.
 It includes the steps of performing tasks with the product as users, rather than developers.
-It also showcases information about products that a company has already developed.
+It also showcases information about products that a company has developed.

 • Requirements